 Please welcome routed IPsec using if_ipsec VTI interfaces.
 Implements #8544

 To use, create a P1/P2 and set P2 to VTI using local/remote network as tunnel endpoint addresses, then assign the interface (enable, but IP type = none), and use like any other interface for routing.

 Add vpn.inc changes for IPsec VTI that missed the previous commit.
 Ticket #8544

 Rework how IPsec VTI interfaces and reqid specifications for same are formed.
 Ticket #8544

-#3 Updated by Michael OBrien 10 months ago
+#3 Updated by Michael OBrien about 2 years ago

 Jim Pingle wrote: